 According to Einstein’s general theory of relativity, Bob’s clock can run slower than Alice’s if it is put next to a massive object, like a planet.
 How much slower Bob’s clock runs depends on the distance between the planet and his clock.
 Now consider this idea in the quantum regime.
 According to quantum mechanics, particles obey Heisenberg’s uncertainty principle, which means that one cannot simultaneously determine the position and velocity of a particle.
 What would happen if Bob’s clock is put next to a massive quantum particle, whose position is uncertain?
 How would then Bob’s clock keep track of the event, the call of the cuckoo, activated by Alice’s clock?

-In a recent work, a team of physicists led by Professor Časlav Brukner from IQOQI-Vienna and the University of Vienna explored the temporal localisability of events when quantum systems influence space-time according to Einstein’s general relativity.
+In a recent work, a team of physicists led by Professor Caslav Brukner from the University of Vienna and the Institute for Quantum Optics and Quantum Information (IQOQI) Vienna explored the temporal localisability of events when quantum systems influence space-time according to Einstein’s general relativity.
 They imagined different events “triggered” by the ticking of quantum clocks, much like the cuckoo call is triggered by Alice’s clock showing 2 o’ clock.
-They showed that, when quantum mechanics plays an important role, a new surprising effect happens.
+They showed that, when quantum mechanics is plays an important role, a new surprising effect happens.
 Clocks not only differ on what time the event happens, but they differ on whether the event happens at a precise time at all.
 Even if the cuckoo calls sharply at 2 o’ clock according to Alice, the Heisenberg uncertainty principle means that the time at which it calls according to Bob might be completely uncertain.

 "Time reference frames and gravitating quantum clocks", Esteban Castro-Ruiz, Flaminia Giacomini, Alessio Belenchia, Časlav Brukner, Nature Communications, 2020